 Halal Investing Portfolio

 Since there are no bonds involved, this portfolio carries a higher risk than other options.
-The fee is 0.50%, which falls down to 0.40% when the balance goes above $100,000.
+The fee for this fund is 0.50% per year, which falls down to 0.40% per year when the balance goes above $100,000.
 The fee for the gold ETF is 0.18%, and the fee for the equity ETF is 0.50%.

 - Access to a team of advisors.